The Top Outdoor Adventure Spots In Rapid City

 Skyline Wilderness Area encompasses 150 acres and has trails open to hikers, runners, and mountain bikers.
 Despite its positioning right in Rapid City, exploring Skyline feels more remote than it is.
 The area, an undeveloped urban wilderness, has a wonderful duality to it — during our hikes here, we found it easy to forget that we were within the city limits, yet we still enjoyed awesome views of west Rapid City from Stonewall Overlook.

-While this wasn’t the most challenging hiking I’ve done in the Black Hills, it was a great way to get some mileage in.
+While this wasn’t the most challenging hiking I’ve done in the Black Hills, it was a great way to get some mileage in and spend some time outside.
 And do you know what I found surprisingly enjoyable?
 Hiking to Dinosaur Park.
 Is it a bit touristy?
 Sure.
 A little silly?
 Absolutely.

 But it was also a remarkably good time.

-While Skyline doesn’t encompass a massive trail system, it has enough for an enjoyable walk, run, or bike ride — and we encountered people doing all three on the sunny and unseasonably warm day we hiked the area.
+While Skyline doesn’t encompass a massive trail system, it has enough for an enjoyable walk, run, or bike ride — and we encountered people doing all three on this warm, sunny winters day.

 The day that we wandered through Hanson-Larsen Memorial Park didn’t have as charming of weather — wind and snow may not be everyone’s cup of tea, but we still saw people riding, running, and walking their dogs.
 Like us, plenty of people will happily spend time outside, no matter what the weather has in store.